ModelEngineering/advancing-biomedical-models/index.md

 ## Prerequsites

-Students are assumed to have the equivalent of a high school AP class in biology and high school AP chemistry.
+Students are assumed to have the equivalent of a high school biology and chemistry.

 <div class="home">